 Kelly Henning, head of Bloomberg Philanthropies’ public health programs, considered the ruling an important fight against the tobacco industry.

-“It sends a message to tobacco companies worldwide that they can and will be defeated, and it helps create a roadmap for other countries to implement plain packaging laws, a strategy that is proven to decrease use of tobacco products,” she said.
+“It sends a message to tobacco companies worldwide that they can and will be defeated, and it helps create a roadmap for other countries to implement plain packaging laws, a strategy that is proven to decrease the use of tobacco products,” she said.
 “Bloomberg Philanthropies applauds the WTO for its decision and will continue to champion efforts like this to implement proven tobacco control policies and help combat the global tobacco epidemic.”

-The McCabe Centre for Law and Cancer[v] has conducted a workshop in last month in Thailand to discuss about this decision and also the Asia-Pacific Conference on Tobacco or Health is hosting a workshop in Melbourne in November to discuss the WTO decision and its implications, with developing countries in attendance.
-So the international and national organizations are taking initiatives for the developing countries to help them in formulating anti tobacco policies.
+The McCabe Centre for Law and Cancer has conducted a workshop last month in Thailand to discuss this decision and also the Asia-Pacific Conference on Tobacco or Health is hosting a workshop in Melbourne in November to discuss the WTO decision and its implications, with developing countries in attendance.
+So the international and national organizations are taking initiatives for the developing countries to help them in formulating anti-tobacco policies.